Academic uniform review: FAQs

 What if I still have questions?

 There will be opportunities during the consultative phase to have your questions answered.
-You can also send any questions to the School by filling in the form below or emailing firstname.lastname@example.org.
+You can also send any questions to the School by emailing firstname.lastname@example.org.